 Hungary's position in Europe as a landlocked country and its relative lack of natural resources has necessitated a traditional reliance on foreign trade.

 Since Hungary's EU accession in 2004, increasing numbers of Australian businesses have been exploring Hungary's potential as a base for operations in the EU, and especially in the Central/Eastern European region.
 The total volume of merchandise trade remains modest and overwhelmingly in Hungary's favour.
-Total two-way merchandise trade in 2011 was valued at A$426million, with Australia an importer of Hungarian telecom equipment and parts (A$102million), electrical circuit equipment (A$45million), computers (A$38 million) and passenger motor vehicles (A$32 million).
-Major Australian exports to Hungary include measuring & analysing instruments (A$5 million), aircraft, spacecraft and parts (A$3 million), telecom equipment and parts (A$1 million), and plastic articles (A$1 million).
+Total two-way merchandise trade in 2011-12 was valued at A$406 million, with Australia importing Hungarian telecom equipment and parts (A$71 million), electrical circuit equipment (A$46 million), computers (A$45 million) and office machines (A$28 million).
+The main Australian exports to Hungary include measuring & analysing instruments (A$4 million), aircraft, spacecraft and parts (A$3 million), vehicle parts and accessories (A$1 million), and rubber articles (A$1 million).